connorferster/handcalcs/README.md

 * `**` renders as superscripts
 * `%` renders as the "mod function" (Latex: \mod)

-Currently, `//` is not rendered but you can easily use `math.floor` as a function, instead.
+Currently `//` is not rendered but you can easily use `math.floor` as a function instead.

 ### Brackets (parentheses) are critical